Shark Diving, Kiwi Spotting, Fishing, Hunting, Hiking…

-While summer is the most popular time to visit the Stewart Island, when you visit depends on what you want to do – you can still fish or walk the tracks during the winter months.
+While summer is the most popular time to visit Stewart Island, but the best tiime to visit depends on what you want to do – you can still fish or walk the tracks during the winter months.

-Winter storms and muddy tracks will slow you down (Stewart Island tracks have become famous among Kiwi Trampers for its knee deep mud) but the huts are heated and offer a comfortable sanctuary after a hard day hiking.
+Winter storms and muddy tracks will slow you down (Stewart Island Tracks have become famous among Kiwi Trampers for soul-sucking knee-deep mud) but the huts are heated and offer a comfortable sanctuary after a hard day hiking.

 Don’t be put off by the time of year, whatever the season the weather on Stewart Island changes dramatically each and every day anyway.

 Keep this rugged little Island in mind when you are next considering an exciting winter escape if you come for a week or two you are bound to get great weather most of the time.

-If you are planning a visit to New Zealand and love nature then you should keep this rugged little island in mind – if you take the time to visit you will find it a welcoming, exciting, escape from the manic Tourist Traps on the mainland.
+If you are planning a visit to New Zealand and love nature then you should keep this rugged little island in mind – travelers who take the time to visit will find Stewart Island a welcoming, exciting, escape from Manic Tourist Traps on the Mainland.

 The ferry to Stewart Island leaves from Bluff it takes one hour to travel the 39 km across Foveaux Strait and docks at Oban, the Island’s only town.

 Some businesses only accept cash but many now have EFTPOS facilities and accept major credit cards.